mbonto/XAI_in_genomics/README.md

 | PCA | Absolute values of the coefficient on the first PC | |
 | MI | Mutual information | |

-The scores generated for this article are accessible in dataset_folder/Results/scores.zip.
+For reproducibility, the scores computed and used in the article are accessible in dataset_folder/Results/scores.zip.

 Go to Scripts/Explanation.